-Weight gain is also a possible reason for recurrence of the male breast.
+When boys have severe psychological repercussions from excess male breast tissue, surgery may be warranted.
+If surgery is done before the end of puberty, there is a small risk of regrowth.
+Weight gain and excess fatty tissue is also a possible reason for the recurrence of the male breast enlargement.
 During surgery, most of the fat cells will be removed, but some remain to sculpt the chest.
-If the patient should gain a lot of weight, the remaining fat cells may expand.
+Significant weight gain can also cause the remaining fat cells to expand.

-• Marijuana and other recreational drugs
+- Marijuana and other recreational drugs

-• Some prescription medications
+• Certain medications

 • Anabolic steroids

-• Hormone imbalance
+• Hormonal imbalance

 • Decrease in testosterone